-By using the model agreements, sample contracts, training materials, and standardized best practices developed through the second Strategic Highway Research Program (SHRP2), public agencies and railroads can identify and circumvent sources of conflict and develop agreements to advance projects.
-The tools reflect both railroad and public agency perspectives, processes, budgets and funding, and acknowledged best practices.
+The collection of model agreements, sample contracts, training materials, and standardized best practices developed through the second Strategic Highway Research Program (SHRP2) will allow public agencies and railroads to identify and circumvent sources of conflict.
+The tools reflect research that takes into account both the railroad and public agency perspectives, processes, budgets and funding, and acknowledged best practices.